hapax/hapax.github.io/assets/teaching.md

 But to provide evidence that the simple-minded approach of making maths fun works at other grade levels, I'll give a supplementary set of examples for trigonometry.

+Why not tell them where algebra, trigonometry, or calculus really come from?
+And show them how powerful these tools are?